Australia: handling internal investigations

 - obtaining or providing legal services (including representation) in actual or anticipated litigation.

-Where legal advice is given by an in-house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of a lawyer and not in some other capacity (such as an executive giving an opinion on a commercial matter).
-Matters affecting the independence of a lawyer may inform the capacity in which the lawyer is acting, which in turn may inform the dominant purpose of the relevant communication, although independence of itself is no longer considered a stand-alone requirement in establishing privilege over communications with in-house lawyers.
-Given the continuing relevance of independence in-house lawyers should maintain their practising certificates, maintain secure files that are separate from the remainder of the organisation, and ensure their legal and non-legal work functions are separated as much as possible.
+Where legal advice is given by an in‑house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of an independent professional adviser.
+Independence is crucial.
+In order to promote such independence, in-house lawyers should maintain their practising certificates, maintain secure files that are separate from the remainder of the organisation, and ensure their legal and non‑legal work functions are separated as much as possible.

 Where an investigation deals with cross-border subject matter, the company should take into account the fact that rules regarding privilege can vary between jurisdictions, so that communications protected by privilege in Australia may not receive the same treatment elsewhere.

-Having in place an appropriate regime for the effective conduct of internal investigations, taking into account the topics outlined in this article, is viewed positively by Australian courts and regulators as a sign of good corporate governance.
-Indeed, when used properly, the internal investigations process is not only a valuable part of a company’s arsenal to respond to allegations of wrongful conduct, but a deterrent to future wrongful conduct, thereby yielding an even greater benefit to the company in the medium to long term.
+Having in place an appropriate regime for conducting internal investigations, taking into account the topics outlined in this article (as well as the effective conduct of internal investigations), is viewed positively by Australian courts and regulators as a sign of good corporate governance.
+Indeed, when used properly, the internal investigations process is not only a valuable part of a company's arsenal to respond to allegations of wrongful conduct, but a deterrent to future wrongful conduct, thereby yielding an even greater benefit to the company in the medium to long term.